 In warm facilities, plumbing can be run overhead to reduce contact with animals and manure.
-Although overhead pipes can be used in cold buildings, such placement requires use of electrical heat tape and pipe insulation to prevent freezing.
-Consequently, in cold facilities the use of underground plumbing is recommended.
+Although overhead pipes can be used in cold buildings, such placement requires electrical heat tape and pipe insulation to prevent freezing.
+Consequently, in cold facilities underground plumbing is recommended.
 Where pipes are brought to the surface, they can be run through a large-diameter plastic pipe to reduce corrosion and provide easier maintenance.

 In cold facilities, built-in heating units are suggested where cup waterers are used.
-Nipple waterers generally do not require additional freeze protection beyond that provided on the pipe up to the nipple.
+Nipple waterers (Table 3) generally do not require additional freeze protection beyond that provided on the pipe up to the nipple.
 In all cases, a durable high-strength cover is required over pipe insulation and heat tape to reduce damage by pigs and reduce the potential of electrocution of pigs.
 Adequate grounding of all electrical equipment is a MUST.
-Good-quality waterers should be selected to reduce maintenance costs, extend the use life of the waterers and reduce water usage and manure hauling costs resulting from leaking valves.
+Goodquality waterers should be selected to reduce maintenance costs, extend the use life of the waterers, and reduce water